statamic/docs/content/collections/docs/core-concepts.md

 Statamic is an opinionated platform.
 We like defaults to match the most common use cases.
 We implement patterns that help speed up your workflow, enforce consistency, and make it easy to share code between projects.

-Following these conventions will make it easier to switch between different Statamic projects because you'll know right where everything is what it's called.
+Following these conventions will make it easier to switch between different Statamic projects because you'll know right where everything is and what it's called.

 Sometimes these conventions don't fit your project, or maybe you're perfectly happy with your own way of doing things.
 That's fine &mdash; our conventions can usually be configured, overridden, or ignored.